hubertmassoni/hubertmassoni.github.io/_pages/about.md

 Welcome to my academic website!

-I am a 4th year PhD student in Economics at the University of Bologna, under the supervision of Profs.
+I am a PhD Candidate in Economics at the University of Bologna, under the supervision of Profs.
 [Emanuele Campiglio](https://sites.google.com/site/ecampiglio/) and [Bruno Conte](https://brunoconteleite.github.io/).

 In my research, I study questions in **environmental** and **climate change** economics, using tools from **economic geography**, **trade**, and **production networks**.